mabrk/haier-ac-controller/README.md

 # Haier AC Controller

 A simple self-hosted web app to control your GE / Haier SmartHQ air conditioner from any browser — desktop or phone — without using the official app.
+Created as a much more responsive and less fussy replacement to the SmartHQ app

 ---